ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 - Likelihood ratio tests (via `anova()` or `drop1()`)
 - `MCMC` or parametric bootstrap confidence intervals

-(See [this link](http://stats.stackexchange.com/questions/95054/how-to-get-an-overall-p-value-and-effect-size-for-a-categorical-factor-in-a-mi){:target="_blank"} for more information and further reading)
+See [this link](http://stats.stackexchange.com/questions/95054/how-to-get-an-overall-p-value-and-effect-size-for-a-categorical-factor-in-a-mi){:target="_blank"} for more information and further reading.

-I think that `MCMC` and bootstrapping are a bit out of our reach for this workshop, so let's have a quick go at **likelihood ratio tests** using `anova()`.
-With large sample sizes p-values based on the likelihood ratio are generally considered ok. **NOTE:** With small sample sizes you might want to look into deriving p-values using the Kenward-Roger or Satterthwaite approximations (for `REML` models).
+I think that `MCMC` and bootstrapping are a bit out of our reach for this workshop so let's have a quick go at **likelihood ratio tests** using `anova()`.
+With large sample sizes, p-values based on the likelihood ratio are generally considered okay. **NOTE:** With small sample sizes, you might want to look into deriving p-values using the Kenward-Roger or Satterthwaite approximations (for `REML` models).
 Check out the `pbkrtest` package.

 Fit the models, a full model and a reduced model in which we dropped our fixed effect (`bodyLength2`):